demisto/content/Packs/AWS-EC2/Integrations/AWS-EC2/README.md

 ### aws-organization-describe-account

 ***
-Retrieves Organizations-related information about the specified account.
+Retrieves organization-related information about the specified account.

 #### Base Command